-Blogging isn’t for everyone but it can be far more useful for businesses, organizations, and individuals than most people think.
+Blogging isn’t for everyone but it can be far more useful for businesses than most people think.

 Here are the practical reasons why I choose to blog despite all the other things demanding my attention.